Modeling and Analysis of VOC-based Interplant Molecular Communication Channel: Results and Discussions

 The interplant channel characteristics for stress-driven or instantaneous VOC release are modeled in Sec. \ref{subsec:puff} and are analyzed here.
 For the propagation of blended VOCs in the channel, a total of $Q_0$ molecules is considered.
-The number of individual VOC released by Q. Ilex is followed according to the ratio of the total emission pool, which is given in Table \ref{tab:ratio}.
+The number of individual VOC released by Q. ilex is followed according to the ratio of the total emission pool, which is given in Table \ref{tab:ratio}.
 The rate constants that are required to determine $k_{eff}$ are given in Table \ref{tab:rate_cons}.
 Moreover, the concentration of OH, O\textsubscript{3}, and NO\textsubscript{3} are 2$\times$10\textsuperscript{6}, 7$\times$10\textsuperscript{11}, and 1$\times$10\textsuperscript{10} molecules/cm\textsuperscript{3}, respectively, and the number of released VOCs ($Q_0$) is 10000.

-Fig. \ref{fig:log10 and VOCs attenuation} depicts the channel behavior both in terms of gain and attenuation at a distance of 100 meters with a velocity of 7 m/s.
+Fig. \ref{fig:log10 and VOCs attenuation} depicts the channel behavior both in terms of gain and attenuation at a distance of 100 meters with a velocity of 7 $m/s$.
 It can be observed that the gain, plotted as $log_{10} (H_{sc}^g (f))$, widely varies according to the type of VOC and decreases gradually with the frequency.
 This variation arises due to the differences in the kinetic parameters of different VOCs.
 However, the attenuation for the channel is identical across all VOCs, which rapidly drops as the frequency increases.
-It confirms that individual VOCs may behave differently due to molecular properties, but the medium imposes a common high-frequency attenuation, which significantly limits the effective bandwidth and behaves like a low-pass filter.
+It confirms that individual VOCs may behave differently due to molecular properties, but the medium imposes a common high-frequency attenuation, which significantly limits the effective bandwidth.

 Fig. \ref{fig:velocity} depicts the effect of wind velocity variation on the channel attenuation over frequency at a fixed distance of 100 meters.
-The channel exhibits low-pass behavior for all velocities, with higher attenuation at increasing frequencies.
 It is noticeable that as the wind velocity increases, the attenuation shifts toward higher frequencies.
-This means that higher velocities result in broader bandwidths, and high-frequency components of the VOC signal can propagate more effectively.
+This means that higher velocities result in broader bandwidths.
 This trend can be explained by the fact that increasing the wind speed reduces the presence time of VOCs in the medium, which decreases the effect of reactive decay and dispersion.
-Hence, the attenuation pattern confirms that the wind speed plays a crucial role in shaping the frequency response of the VOC-based MC channel.